 There are several resources available for students that need assistance getting/upgrading internet access.

 CU Boulder Students in a Sprint service area:

-- The Office of Diversity, Equity and Community Engagement is working with units across campus to identify students who do not have computers and wifi hotspots to complete their academic responsibilities.
-ODECE is working with OIT, Property Services and the Libraries to supply a limited number of refurbished computers and wifi hotspots to students who demonstrate financial need.
-Please submit a laptop request on behalf of a student if the they lack resources for such hardware.
+- The Office of Diversity, Equity and Community Engagement works with units across campus to identify students who do not have adequate wifi to complete their academic responsibilities, and has a limited number of wifi hotspots available.
+Please submit a hotspot request on behalf of a student if they lack this resource.